An Adjoint Formulation of Energetic Particle Confinement: Mean Escape Time

 Cross-cuts of the pitch and poloidal angle distribution of loss times at different radii are shown in Fig. \ref{fig:ET5}.
 Here, when approaching $r/a=1$ a discontinuity appears in the solution.
-This is evident in Fig. \ref{fig:ET5}(a), where for $\theta \approx 0$ and $\theta \approx \pi$, the solution changes rapidly when traversing these discontinuous regions.
-The origin of this discontinuity is that for ions in the lower half of the tokamak (i.e. $\theta < 0$) and $r/a=1$, they are lost immediately.
-In contrast, ions located just above $\theta = 0$ or $\theta = \pi$ are often not on direct loss orbits, and thus can be confined for a long time.
+This is evident in Fig. \ref{fig:ET5}(a), where for $\theta \approx 0$ and $\theta \approx \pm \pi$, the solution changes rapidly when traversing these discontinuous regions.
+The origin of this discontinuity is that for ions in the lower half of the tokamak (i.e. $-\pi < \theta < 0$) and $r/a=1$, they are lost immediately.
+In contrast, ions located just above $\theta = 0$ or $\theta = \pm \pi$ are often not on direct loss orbits, and thus can be confined for a long time.
 For example, co-current ions just above $\theta = 0$, will drift inward, and thus have a finite escape time, whereas those just below $\theta = 0$ are lost immediately to the boundary.
-An analogous discontinuity in the solution is present for $\theta = \pi$.
-To relax these discontinuities, we have removed all training and test points from these regions, such that the PINN is able approximate these discontinuities with a sharply varying solution, as evident in Fig. \ref{fig:ET5}(a).
-Moving radially away from the $r/a=1$ boundary, panels (b)-(d) of Fig. \ref{fig:ET5} show the solution at radial locations between $r/a = 0.95$ and $r/a=0.8$, indicating vastly different escape times of ions initially located at different pitch and poloidal angles.
-The trapped-passing boundary is also indicated in this figures, with the escape time of the solution often varying sharply across the trapped-passing region.
+An analogous discontinuity in the solution is present for $\theta = \pm \pi$ for counter-current ions.
+To relax these discontinuities, we have removed all training and test points from these regions, such that the PINN is able to approximate these discontinuities with sharply varying, but continuous solutions, as evident in Fig. \ref{fig:ET5}(a).
+Moving radially away from the $r/a=1$ boundary, panels (b)-(d) of Fig. \ref{fig:ET5} show the solution at radial locations between $r/a = 0.95$ and $r/a=0.8$, indicating vastly different mean escape times of ions initially located at different pitch and poloidal angles.
+In particular, the phase space region of prompt ion loss, which initially occupies roughly half of the $\left( \xi, \theta \right)$ domain for $r/a\approx 1$, shrinks to a narrow sliver just inside the trapped-passing boundary for $r/a=0.8$.
+This is indicated in Fig. \ref{fig:ET5}(d), where the solid white curve indicates the trapped-passing region.